Skip to main content

 In response, an already deeply racist and xenophobic society, along with its rabble-rousing Duma, started baying for blood.
 Their thoroughly corrupt immigration services who were earlier milking the immigrant workers, started flexing muscles, joined by OMON, Russia's brutal riot police, to start a crackdown on "illegals" and tightening border control.

-Meanwhile, over the years, things slowly improved in their home countries.
-Predictably, the flow of new migrant workers from Central Asia started drying up.
+Over the years, things have slowly improved in the immigrant's home countries.
+So predictably, the flow of new migrant workers from Central Asia also started drying up.

 Russia had earlier also imported workers from Vietnam and still uses North Korean labour in its forest industry and gas pipeline laying in their Far East.
 The plausible excuse being that they are disciplined and diligent, while the locals vanish for a week-long vodka binge the moment they get paid.
 The North Korean workers arrive under tight government-to-government contracts, leaving the Russian side at the whims of a mercurial dictatorship.
-The Vietnamese experiment too had its pitfalls, as some immigrants quickly formed a mafia engaged in everything from drugs and prostitution to slave labour, proving to be more trouble than they were worth.
+The Vietnamese experiment too had its pitfalls.
+Some couldn’t adapt to the Russian climate.
+Others quickly formed a violent mafia engaged in everything from drugs and prostitution to slave labour, proving to be more trouble than they were worth.

 Contrary to popular belief, not all village and small-town Russian men are out fighting in Ukraine for obscenely high salaries, or their wives gleefully awaiting coffins and a hefty government compensation.
 Most are doing low-paid provincial jobs, when not getting drunk, unwilling to relocate to major cities and adopt a high-pressure work and lifestyle.
 Besides, no Russian will agree to take home half his official wage or bunk up with 20 people in a room without toilets.
 More importantly, the job givers too are not interested in hiring them, irrespective of what they say on TV or in meetings.